shashi-kant10/newsdozz/README.md

 * Free News articles
 * Breaking News in 4 lines
 * Multiple categories to choose from
-* Read full articles on one-click
+* One-click to read full article

 <br>
 <hr>